What is a Limited Purpose Flexible Spending Account?

 - Through the Health Benefit Solutions mobile app.
 Use your mobile device to snap a photo of your receipts and submit them for reimbursement.

-- Though your Health Benefit Solutions online account.
+- Through your Health Benefit Solutions online account.

 An itemized receipt or bill of service with the provider name, the patient’s name, a description of the service, the date(s) of service, and dollar amount.